Insights on African Child Soldiers and their Living Paradox

 Bernie Bain stated that ‘it was commendable to hear that Restorative Adjustment and Rehabilitation is a focus in dealing with ‘Child Soldiers.’
 That there are alternatives: to enhance child wellbeing and the promotion of educational and vocational programs for these children.’

-Victor Berger adds by saying that he: ‘is afraid the West, generally, demonstrates extraordinary insensitivity and, dare I say, disinterest.
+This reaction shows how unfamiliar these approaches still are to many, and it perfectly confirms what Victor Berger adds by saying that he: ‘is afraid the West, generally, demonstrates extraordinary insensitivity and, dare I say, disinterest.
 As much as there are myriad of causes swirling around the world in the main, those who engage in them do so with very narrow perspectives, little beyond their own immediate self-interest and pursuit of self-gratification.’

 Assuming that peace supportive action could be initiated if we only knew about the situation in full, we should ask ourselves who actually generates a benefit out of the fact that so little information on this topic is communicated in the western world, and the conflicts in the potential areas continue to exist.
 Obviously, the fact that child and youth soldiers join actively such war zones, make the conflict grow and sustain.
 So, what are the consequences that a destabilized country or area faces?
 I suggest that all kinds of price levels decrease and are kept at a minimum, including natural resources such as Cobalt, Lithium, etc.

-Eloise Zeume makes us know that the point that caught her attention was: ‘that restorative justice was implemented in the eastern province of the Democratic Republic of Congo concerning the child soldiers’ perpetrators of crime.
+Building the bridge from the sustainable support of conflict and its consequences to the topic of restorative practice and reconciliation, Eloise Zeume makes us know that the point that caught her attention was: ‘that restorative justice was implemented in the eastern province of the Democratic Republic of Congo concerning the child soldiers’ perpetrators of crime.
 Prof. Kiyala mentioned that within the framework of restorative justice in the community, the locals use forgiveness, compensation, and other practices such as cultural rituals, the alternative to imprisonment to maintain the peace in the community and to preserve the significant interest of the child, as stated in the convention on the rights of the child.
 All those practices and actions are perfect for maintaining peace in the community in a social view.
 Also, from the psychological point, forgiveness can powerfully heal the child soldiers’ mental.
 However, from a legal point of view, where crime was committed, must be punishment.
 So, I asked myself whether preserving the child’s interest in such a situation will not encourage other child soldiers or even the same perpetrator to commit further atrocities.
 And how far will the alternative to imprisonment of child soldiers for the crime committed be?

 Another point is the psychological trauma and sufferings of children soldiers.
-When I listened to Prof. Kiyala, I had an impression there is no particular system put in place by the Congolese government to take good care of those children, especially for the long-term care and insertion into the society.
+When I listened to Prof. Kiyala, I had an impression there is no particular system put in place to take good care of those children, especially for the long-term care and insertion into the society.
 In this perspective, what is the future of child soldiers in general and in the East Province of the Democratic Republic of Congo?’

 And yes, as previously stated, there is no long-term study or guideline on how to handle such a situation and reintegration process in the most beneficial way.
 Accordingly, we do not know yet, the impact of rehabilitation camps, the use of traditional reconciliation systems, and the possible lack of psychological trauma care.